Proof-of-Archival-Storage

 Generate a farmer identity, that is a key pair

-under the digital signature scheme.
+public_key, secret_keyunder the digital signature scheme.
 These signing keys are independent from reward address of an entity (exactly as payout address in Bitcoin mining) described in Block reward address. -

 Derive an identifier

-.
+public_key_hashashash(public_key).
 This farmer id will also serve as the basis for their single global network peer id in the DHT. -

 Determine the

-sector_count = plot_size / sector_size
+sector_count = plot_size / sector_size. -

 Verifiable Sector Construction (VSC):